elgizguendogan/PlantPlanner/README.md

 ## Installation

-- MacOs
+- ### MacOs
   In the source files, there is a .dmg file which can be used directly to setup the application.

-- Windows / Linux
+- ### Windows / Linux
   You can run and deploy the project directly from the Qt Creator.
 For detailed information about deploying an application from Qt Creator, please refer to this [link](https://doc.qt.io/qt-5/deployment.html).

 ## Future Work

-- Currently working on the embedded version of the application in Raspberry Pi 3 Model B.
+- Currently working on the embedded version of the application on Raspberry Pi 3 Model B.
 - When the embedded version is completed, with the help of humidity sensors, more in-depth tracking is planned.

 ## References